xdien/mix-fit-client/README.md

-# Mit-Fix Project
+# Mix-Fit Project

-Mit-Fix is a personal Flutter project that implements clean architecture principles and industry best practices in mobile development.
+Mix-Fit is a personal Flutter project that implements clean architecture principles and industry best practices in mobile development.
 Built upon established architectural patterns, this project showcases how to structure a real-world application that is scalable, maintainable, and testable.

 ## 🎯 Project Overview